 In keeping with the NRCA Act of 1991, RINKER/CEMEX is required to conduct an Environmental Impact Assessment (EIA) on the proposed operations.
-This includes the linkages to the existing Brazilletto Quarry.
+This includes linkages to and from the proposed plant and also the existing Brazilletto Quarry.
+The revised EIA will be resubmitted to the National Environment and Planning Agency (NEPA), for review and permitting to facilitate implementation of the plans.